-Figure 3.2.
-Changes in fine particulate matter, precursor emissions in South Asia between 2018 and 2030, and the key factors leading to decoupling from GDP growth, 2018-2030
+FIGURE 3.2 Changes in Fine Particulate Matter, Precursor Emissions in South Asia, and Key Factors Leading to Decoupling from GDP Growth, 2018-30

-Note: Changes are expressed in percentage.
-Emissions would increase by 160 percent absent of interventions.
-The light blue bars represent the avoided exposure in 2030 resulting from implementation of the 2015 legislation package.
-The darker blue bars show additional reductions in exposure that could be achieved by the full and efficient implementation of the additional policies and measures of the 2018 package.
-The orange bars show the expected 2030 emissions with the implementation of the 2015 and 2018 legislation.

-percent instead of increasing by 39 percent; and growth in NO_x would decline from 46 to 10 percent.
-However, NH_3 emissions would not be affected as there is no relevant legislation (Figure 3.2).
-The large difference between the 2015 and 2018 legislation cases highlights the importance of strict enforcement of current policies and measures, and illustrates the potential gains from the effective implementation of the recent legislation.
+Source: Calculations using GAINS model developed by the International Institute for Applied Systems Analysis.
+Note: Emissions would increase by 160 percent absent interventions.
+The dark green bars represent the avoided exposure in 2030 resulting from implementation of the 2015 legislation package.
+The orange bars show additional reductions in exposure that could be achieved by the full and efficient implementation of the additional policies and measures in the 2018 package.
+The blue bars show the expected 2030 emissions with the implementation of the 2018 legislation.
+PM{2.5} = fine particulate matter; GDP = gross domestic product. importance of strict enforcement of current policies and measures, and illustrates the potential gains from the effective implementation of the recent legislation.